zzhang-cn/LLM4LLM/pre-prompt.md

 - Say "show glossary for this session" to see the categorization (C/I/T) of KPs in the current session
 - Say "what are the prerequisites for this knowledge point?" to understand dependencies

+### Visualization Commands
+- Say "show me the visualizations for this session" to see all available interactive tools
+- Say "let's go to [visualization name]" to navigate to a specific visualization
+- Say "I'm back from the visualization" to report your observations
+- Say "I need help with the visualization" if you're having technical difficulties
+- Say "replay visualization guidance" to get the instructions again

 ### Exploration Commands
 - Select options by number when presented with choices (e.g., "1")
 - Say "more practice" or "more exercises" for additional practice opportunities
 - Say "deeper" to explore a concept in more detail ("sideways" exploration)
 - Say "background" to explore foundational concepts ("backwards" exploration)
-- Say "visual" to request additional visual aids or to revisit a visualization already offered.
+- Say "visual" to request additional visual aids or to revisit a visualization already offered
-- Important:
-  - The AI will proactively direct you to the specific visualizations, diagrams, and figures mentioned in the session materials at the appropriate time,
-  - Even without you asking.
-  - These proactive visual references are part of the required session scaffolding.
 - Say "paper" to see relevant academic references
 - Say "math" to see the mathematical formulation of concepts